-The average pass rate over the last 5 years is 60% although this fluctuates.
+The average pass rate over the last 5 years is 60%.

-We will email your results to you within 10 working days after you sit the NZREX Clinical.
+We will email your results to you within 10 working days from when you sat the NZREX Clinical.
 We cannot give results over the telephone.

 Your result will show whether you achieved, or did not achieve, the required standard.

 If you pass, we don't provide feedback to you.
-If your result is that you did not achieve the required standard, we'll give you some feedback to indicate the areas you need to improve for next time.
+However, if you don't achieve the required standard, we'll give you some feedback to indicate the areas you need to improve on for next time.
 This feedback will show you how you ranked overall against other candidates who sat the same exam as you.

 Applications for a recount must:

-- be in writing, no more than 10 working days after you have your feedback
+- be in writing, no more than 10 working days after you received your feedback

 - include specific reasons for requesting the recount, based on the feedback we gave you